Reed Diffusers 101: Everything You Need to Know

 At the moment I don’t offer refills.
 As a one-woman studio, the logistics of collecting, washing and reusing bottles just isn’t something I can manage alongside making all the products by hand.
 It’s important to me that everything I send out is fresh, clean and ready to use — and refilling bottles on a small scale just doesn’t quite fit with that.

-What I do encourage is re-using your empty diffuser bottles at home: many people give them a second life as little bud vases, or tiny jars for treasures.
+What I do encourage is re-using your empty diffuser bottles at home: many people give them a second life as little bud vases.
 And of course, they can also be recycled.

 Further Questions?